 This Fellow is intended to be stationed in downtown Madison with the Wisconsin Coastal Management Program at the Department of Administration, and will work with researchers from across the state, region and country, as well as stakeholders and policy-makers in Wisconsin.
+The fellowship mentor team will include Kate Angel and Mike Friis (Wisconsin Coastal Management Program) and Drs.
+Adam Bechle and Jennifer Hauxwell (Wisconsin Sea Grant).
 The position requires occasional travel, including overnight stays.
-Work arrangements may need to be flexible and may evolve amid the coronavirus (COVID-19) pandemic, adhering to all University of Wisconsin-Madison and state directives and guidance.
+Most WCMP staff members work hybrid schedules, and a similar work arrangement may be available to the fellow, with the expectation that the fellow is regularly available for in-office work and meetings.

+We welcome applications from underrepresented candidates and anyone passionate about using science to better serve Wisconsin's Great Lakes communities.
 UW-Madison is an Equal Employment, Equal Access Employer committed to increasing the diversity of our workforce.
 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.
 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background-people who as students, faculty, and staff serve Wisconsin and the world.
+Wisconsin Sea Grant is committed to fostering a diverse, equitable, inclusive and anti-racist workplace and applications from Black, Indigenous and People of Color (BIPOC) individuals, LGBTQ+ and non-binary identities, women, persons with disabilities, military service members and veterans are strongly encouraged.

 More detail on the fellowship is below.
-If you have any questions, please contact: Jennifer Hauxwell at jennifer.hauxwell@aqua.wisc.edu or (608) 263-4756.
+If you have any questions, please contact: Jennifer Hauxwell at jennifer.hauxwell@aqua.wisc.edu.